 For students who began the Practical Nursing program prior to Fall 2011, see you academic advisor for the program sequence and course descriptions.

-PNSG 2010 - Introduction to Pharmacology and Clinical Calculations (2)
+PNSG 2010 - Introduction to Pharmacology and Clinical Calculations design and size gas systems, gas appliances and controls, and gas venting.